dotnet/csharpstandard/standard/types.md

 Throughout this specification, all C# code that does not contain nullable directives, or about which no statement is made regarding the current nullable context state, shall be assumed to have been compiled with nullable context enabled.

-#### §Nullable-Annotation-Context Nullable annotation setting
+#### §Nullable-Disable-Context Nullable disable

-This setting controls whether nullable annotations have any effect.
+When the nullable context is disabled:

-When annotations are disabled
+- A variable of any reference type is non-nullable.

-- A variable of any reference type is nullable, so that variable may be initialized with, or assigned a value of, `null`.
+- No warning shall be generated when a variable of an unannotated reference type is initialized with, or assigned a value of, `null`.
-- No warning shall be generated when a variable of a reference type that possibly has the null value, is dereferenced.
+- No warning shall be generated when a variable of a reference type that possibly has the null value.
-- For any reference type `T`, the annotation `?` in `T?` is ignored, as `T` is already a nullable type.
+- For any reference type `T`, the annotation `?` in `T?` is ignored.
 An informational message should be generated to that effect.
   > *Note*: This message is characterized as “informational” rather than “warning,” so as not to confuse it with the state of the nullable warning setting, which is unrelated. *end note*
 - The null-forgiving operator `!` is ignored.